 From by-product to sorbent

-During 6 months I have been working at Cementa AB with designing the production process and producing 30 tons of a sorbent for one of the SEABASED pilots.
+During last summer I was working at Cementa AB with designing the production process and producing 30 tons of a sorbent for one of the SEABASED pilots.
 The aim of the specific pilot is to bind phosphorous to the sediment in phosphorous rich areas.
 The sorbent has shown a lot of promise in this regard.
 If successful this could limit the internal nutrients cycling in the Baltic which is amplifying the current eutrophication issues.
 Also, the marl (a less pure muddy limestone) used to produce the sorbent is currently a rest product from the limestone industry that could be better utilized if it proves to be as efficient as previous studies have shown.